 Crunch Fitness has over 300 locations in the US, Canada, and Australia.
 It’s known for providing a high-quality gym experience at a low price point.

-I recently visited Crunch Fitness in Parsippany, NJ to find out if a membership is worth it.
+I recently visited Crunch Fitness in Parsippany, NJ, to find out if a membership is worth it.

 I don’t recommend Crunch Fitness for beginners because of how large it is and how much there is to choose from.
 It’s easy for a beginner to get overwhelmed.
 But for anyone with at least a few months of training experience, Crunch Fitness is an excellent gym.
-Keep reading to find out why.

-In this article, I’ll also talk about:
+In this article, I’ll discuss:

 - How much a Crunch Fitness membership costs

-- What kind of equipment and amenities you’ll find at Crunch Fitness
+- What kind of equipment and amenities you’ll find at Crunch Fitness?

 - Tips for new Crunch Fitness members

-- Common complaints about Crunch Fitness and other gym alternatives
+- Common complaints about Crunch Fitness

 My Experience Working Out At Crunch Fitness